eddroid/reaction_cable/README.md

 ### ... with style

 I wanted real-time updates to the component to be more noticeable, so I use a yellow flash to indicate the the component has been updated.
 The flash is initialized when the component mounts, and triggered whenever the component updates (`componentDidUpdate`).
+The flash is implemented using a CSS animation.